alex784004/osproject/README.md

 # osproject

-it's my os project
-2. In the traffic intersection problem, vehicles are trying to pass through an intersection of two roads, one north/south, the other east/west, without colliding.
+In the traffic intersection problem, vehicles are trying to pass through an intersection of two roads, one north/south, the other east/west, without colliding.
 Each vehicle arrives at the intersection from one of four directions (north, south, east, or west), called it’s origin .
 It is trying to pass